-The PWLS team will assess your medical history and guide you through the necessary tests to ensure gastric sleeve surgery is right for you.
+The PWLS team will assess your medical history and guide you through the criteria for gastric sleeve to ensure this type of weight reduction surgery is right for you.
 We’ll also provide comprehensive, clear advice regarding changes you’ll need to make to medicines and your diet in the lead-up to surgery.

 Gastric sleeve surgery is performed under general anaesthetic using keyhole surgery.
 A stapling device is used to create a small sleeve in your stomach, then removes the rest of the stomach.
 You usually spend one to two nights in the hospital after the gastric sleeve operation.

-You’ll start with liquid foods, then progress over the next weeks to pureed and ultimately solid foods.
+Gastric sleeve recovery time generally takes a few weeks.
+You’ll initially start with liquid foods, then progress over the next weeks to pureed and ultimately solid foods.
 Meals will be significantly smaller and you may have to stop drinking while eating.

 You’ll also need significant lifestyle changes to help lose weight and keep it off.
 Our qualified dietitian to will advise on changes to your eating habits and keeping healthy while losing weight.
 They’ll provide expert advice on the vitamins and other supplements you will need to take from now on.
 You’ll also need to increase and maintain physical activity.
 Overall, provided post-surgery changes are maintained, you can still look forward to good quality eating while losing up to 70% of your excess weight.